International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_3_Governance_Perspective/4_3_x_Privacy_Perspective.md

 to reflect on the increasing need to address risks in relation with privacy laws and regulations.

-When looking at the current state of technology, then companies should at least be familiar with the guidelines and rules that have been set out by the OWASP TopTen privacy risks(1).
+When looking at the current state of technology, then companies should at least be familiar with the guidelines and rules that have been set out by the [OWASP TopTen privacy risks]((https://owasp.org/www-project-top-10-privacy-risks/)).
 Addressing these TopTen is certainly a good step into the right direction:

 | 2021	  | Title / Description                              | F   | R   | T